Resparing/vkdt/DOCUMENTATION/Window.md

 	- There are 3 parameters required:
 		1. `windowArgs` Arguments set by VKDT Window, use `{}` if there are no arguments.
-		2. `debug` Whether to Allow Debugging in Messages.
+		2. `debug` Whether to allow debugging in messages.
-		3. `verbose` Allow General & Verbose Debugging Methods in Messages.
+		3. `verbose` Allow general & verbose debugging methods in messages.

 5. Create your VKDT Window:
 	```cpp